 It’s easy to see how smart contracts, operating on a blockchain, fit well with the concept of electronic invoicing or e-billing in the wider sense.
 Theoretically, the blockchain could be utilised to validate a transaction, deliver an e-invoice and facilitate payment, entirely automatically.

 Sharing documents via the blockchain

-As more businesses move towards electronic document distribution for a wide range of benefits, it’s not a large step from here to think of documents as being sharable in both directions – enabling collaboration on content.
+As more businesses move towards electronic document distribution for a wide range of benefits, it’s not a large step from here to think of documents as being shareable in both directions – enabling collaboration on content.
 Typically, collaboration requires the sending of one document back-and-forth, with one person editing it at a time (the others being locked out, to preserve version control).

 Blockchain technology removes the need for a ‘master’ document to be held somewhere.
 The document can reside in a distributed, decentralised, blockchain network and any edits (changes from the original/master) can be immediately identified and validated – preserving integrity through transparency of changes.

 With any new technology, there is always an adoption curve.
 Those businesses embracing technology first often invest large sums of money in research, deployment and then revisions… offset against the competitive edge of being first to offer a new way of working.

 At Netsend, we see this a lot with the ever-increasing variety of electronic document formats, especially in the area of e-invoicing.
 But this is exactly where we help clients most – we take away the need to understand the complexity.
 Netsend acts as an interface layer with a huge number of different EDI, eProcurement and other specialist solutions.
 Through our set of connectors, we can quickly translate and deliver documents in the correct format for any recipient.